 If you’ve decided to start saving for your future great job, it’s not easy to save for an event that could be 25-45 years away.
-But the earlier you start the more you will be rewarded.
+But, the earlier you start the more you will be rewarded.
 Unfortunately starting to save isn’t enough, you have to choose the right ways to invest.
 Savings accounts .001% interest won’t get you the lavish future you want.
-Instead you need to take advantage of Roth IRA’s and your employee sponsored 401K or 403B.
+Instead, you need to take advantage of Roth IRA’s and your employer sponsored 401K or 403B.
 Here’s why you should invest in both to have the most money possible for your upcoming retirement.

 Top 3 Reasons to Invest in Your 401K

 Your employer will typically contribute or match a portion of your contribution.